onzfonz/comp227/src/content/3/en/part3a.md

 **NB** *Keep the terminal running the application visible at all times* when you are working on the backend.
 Thanks to Nodemon any changes we make to the code will restart the application.
-If you pay attention to the console, you will immediately be able to pick up on errors that occur in the application:
+If you pay attention to the console, you will immediately be able to pick up on errors that could occur:

 ![nodemon error as typing requre not defined](../../images/3/16.png)